WOUB-TV

 WOUB-TV (channel 20) is a PBS member television station in Athens, Ohio, United States.
 The station's transmitter is located west of the city off SR 56.
 Its programming can also be seen on satellite station WOUC-TV (channel 44) in Cambridge, with transmitter near Fairview, Ohio.

-The WOUB/WOUC studios and offices are located in the Radio-TV building on the Athens campus of Ohio University, which owns the stations' licenses through the WOUB Center for Public Media.
-The Center is a non-academic unit of the Scripps College of Communication.
+The WOUB/WOUC studios and offices are located in the Radio-TV building on the campus of Ohio University on College Street in Athens, which owns the stations' licenses through the WOUB Center for Public Media.
+The center is a non-academic unit of the Scripps College of Communication.
 The two stations, combined, serve southeastern Ohio and portions of neighboring West Virginia and Kentucky.
 The public media center also serves as a laboratory for Ohio University students who are interested in gaining experience in broadcasting and related technologies.
 In addition to radio (WOUB AM and FM) and television, WOUB is also active in online services and media production.

 Unlike most PBS stations, the channel produces a regular local newscast by university students studying and training on television newscasts at Ohio University.
 With that, they mainly focus on the area around Athens, which is mostly ignored by the Columbus, Zanesville and Huntington–Charleston stations that serve the Athens area.